peyton-goodlett/RPR/README.md

 n is our list.
 This is where our pattern is.

 ## Why
 I'm making a rock paper scissors game where the AI looks back at your patterns and predicts your next choice based on them.
+One day i'll make something for actual patterns and not just repeating numbers.